sponsorCoinAdmin/sponsorCoinProd/README.md

 Requirements to Delete Agent: Agent Affiliation Program
 1. Require Agent to be child of Sponsor
 2. Require Agent to have No SponsorCoin balanceOf Token affiliation with Parent.
-3. Must Remove from parent Sponsor.agentRecordKeys
+3. Must Remove from parent Sponsor.agentAccountKeys
 4. Then Remove Sponsor Parent from agentAccount.accountParentSponsorKeys
 5. Optional, If Agent account balanceOf is zero (0), Agent account may be deleted.